Marieme-N/frontend/README.md

 - A Navigation component, when we to switch screens based on some menu or icons in the main layout
 - The Content of the app, basically everything else, depending on which navigation item the user is on.

+### Material UI

+To install Material UI into your project: https://material-ui.com/getting-started/installation/

 ### XState

 This is the implementation of our state machine, in its pure sense.